redmond2742/SSOSS/README.md

 Use the frame number and the GPX recorded time to line up the best point to synchronize the video using the Sync method.

 ### Sources of Error
+While SSOSS does provide apprimate sight distance images, their are various sources of error that should be try to be minimized.
+Here are the major sources of error and how they can be mitigated.

 | **Error Source**      | **Approximate Error Amount** | **Comment**                                                                                                |
 |-----------------------|------------------------------|------------------------------------------------------------------------------------------------------------|